PRISISM/blog/about.md

 Hi, I'm Shel!
 Born and raised in Auckland, New Zealand, I'm currently in my third year of my Bachelor of Science in Computer Science at the University of Auckland.

-I am interested in creating accessible software for end users and programming efficient solutions for translation purposes.
+I am eager to use new technologies and always strive to create accessible software for end users.

-When I'm not programming, you can find me usually reading, consuming Japanese media, or playing video games.
+My interests outside of programming lie in graphic design, literature, anime/manga and video games.